spendierk/pytket-bricks/README.md

 ### 1) Bell state example

 The pyTKET bricks can be arrange to represent a Bell state or Bell pair, after physicist John Stewart Bell.
-It entangles two qubits.
+[It entangles two qubits.](https://en.wikipedia.org/wiki/Bell_state)

 <img src="Images/Bell.jpg" width="400" >

 ### 2) Grover's algorithm example

 Grover’s algorithm is a quantum search algorithm for an unstructured database, which was devised by Lov Grover in 1996.
-Here we use pyTKET bricks to assemble the 2-qubit Grover’s algorithm foe the case |w>=|11>.
+Here we use pyTKET bricks to assemble the 2-qubit [Grover’s algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) for the case |w>=|11>.

 <img src="Images/Grover.jpg" width="400" >